The-Marquis-Gaming/themarquis-ui/README.md

 ### Scarb version

-To ensure the proper functioning of scaffold-stark, your local `Scarb` version must be `2.6.5`.
-To accomplish this, first check your local Scarb version:
+To ensure the proper functioning of scaffold-stark, your local `Scarb` version must be the same as the [starknet](https://github.com/The-Marquis-Gaming/themarquis-ui/blob/4573243fca49ab827bb54980b4a281ae7dc97c21/packages/snfoundry/contracts/Scarb.toml#L9) version on scarb.toml file

 ```sh
 scarb --version